-Aberystwyth University is only able to recognise qualifications awarded by Higher Education Institutions (HEIs) that are recognised degree awarding bodies and listed as recognised HEIs by NARIC.
+Aberystwyth University is only able to recognise qualifications awarded by Higher Education Institutions (HEIs) that are listed as recognised degree awarding bodies by UK ENIC.

-Mature applicants with at least 24 months relevant work experience may be considered for taught Masters Programmes.
+Mature applicants, who hold a minimum of 24 months relevant work experience, may be considered for entry to taught Masters Programmes.
 Even if an applicant's academic qualifications are not comparable to a UK Bachelor's degree, their work experience may supplement their overall profile and could be a deciding factor in determining whether or not they are suitable for the relevant taught Master's, Postgraduate Diploma or Postgraduate Certificate course.

 The UK Higher Education System

-The UK Bachelor's degree is usually studied over a period 3 years in which they will accumulate 360 CATS credits at Levels 1, 2 and 3.
-Some students in the sciences may study for an additional year, at Level M, in order to obtain an undergraduate Masters degree (e.g. MEng, MPhys, MMath, ..) that consist of a total of 480 CATS credits and are recognised as appropriate research training for these subject areas.
+A UK Bachelor's degree is usually studied over a period 3 years in which students accumulate 360 CATS credits at Levels 1, 2 and 3.
+Some students in the sciences may study for an additional year, at Level M, in order to obtain an undergraduate Masters degree (e.g. MEng, MPhys, or MMath) that consist of a total of 480 CATS credits and are recognised as appropriate research training for these subject areas.

 Percentage of Students obtaining Class/ Division

-Masters Degrees in the UK are usually 12 month full-time, 2-year part-time or 3-year distance-learning programmes.
-These may be specialist courses leading on from a Bachelor's degree in that subject area; Research Training or Research Preparation Masters that specifically prepare students for PhD; or conversion courses that condense the essential elements of final 2-years of a Bachelor's degree and a Masters dissertation into a 12-month period.
+UK Masters Degrees are usually studied on a full-time basis for 12 months.
+Part-time Masters students usually study for 24 months.
+Masters programmes may be specialist courses leading on from a Bachelor's degree in that subject area; Research Training or Research Preparation Masters that specifically prepare students for PhD; or conversion courses that condense the essential elements of the final 2 years of a Bachelor's degree and a Masters dissertation into a 12 month period.
 All taught Masters programmes and consist of 180 CATS Credits.
 An MPhil is a research degree with no taught element.
 An MRes includes a taught element (1/3) and a research element (2/3).
 Entry requirements to Masters Degrees are usually either a 2i or a 2ii Honours degree.
-Some vocationally oriented Masters courses also require relevant work experience.
+Some vocational Masters courses also require relevant work experience.